 Many homeowners are beginning to turn to natural swimming pools due to the harmful health effects of traditional swimming pools.
 Chlorine and other chemicals used to keep pools clean have many health risks to the human body.
-Too much exposure to pool chemicals can increase a risk of getting cancer, cause reproductive issues and birth defects, and cause asthma and other respiratory issues.
+Too much exposure to pool chemicals can potentially increase the average swimmer’s risk of developing a range of ailments from cancer to asthma and other respiratory issues.